-The customer borrowed \$25,000 from his sister on April 11, 2013.
-They had an oral loan agreement that the customer would pay back the full amount in 10 monthly installments of \$2,500 beginning in May 2013.
+The customer borrowed \$25,000 from his sister in April two years ago.
+They had an oral loan agreement that the customer would pay back the full amount in 10 monthly installments of \$2,500 beginning that May.

-The customer missed a few payments and still owed his sister \$7,500 on April 10, 2014; the end of the one-year period.
-He paid her \$2,500 in May 2014 and \$5,000 in July 2014, after the oral agreement was no longer valid.
+The customer missed a few payments and still owed his sister \$7,500 that he paid her this month, after the oral agreement was no longer valid because a year had already passed since the oral agreement.